 This speaker is often compared to classic American muscle cars because it’s loud, bold and freakin’ awesome.

-Great home theater systems need a proper center channel and few are better than the RC-64 II that is handmade on the line in Hope.
+Great home theater systems need a proper center channel and few are better than the RC-64 II that is hand-assembled on the line in Hope.
 With four 6.5” Ceramatllic woofers, the RC-64 II is the most powerful center channel in the Reference series and the perfect compliment the RF-7 II floorstanding speakers.

 The Palladium Series was an industry-redefining project that began with a vision - not a budget.
 Every engineering detail was meticulously pored over to ensure that this speaker was a befitting flagship speaker for the Klipsch brand.
 We are extremely proud to assemble these breathtaking speakers right here in the heart of America.

-There is an American-made option for the movie enthusiast who wants their speakers to have the highest THX certification....and it rocks.
+There is an American-designed-and-assembled option for the movie enthusiast who wants their speakers to have the highest THX certification....and it rocks.
 In fact, we believe that few professional theaters can match the stunning high-output, low-distortion sound that this system achieves.

-Many of the Klipsch Professional speakers that you find in movie theaters, race tracks, restaurants, etc are made in Hope, Arkansas alongside the Heritage Series.
+Many of the Klipsch Professional speakers that you find in movie theaters, race tracks, restaurants, etc are assembled in Hope, Arkansas alongside the Heritage Series.
 Building the speakers in Hope allows us to quickly ship products to businesses that match their specifications.

 Klipsch is always examining opportunities to bring more manufacturing to Hope, Arkanas.
 At CES, we showed off a concept for wireless towers and bookshelf monitors that combined beautiful Hope cabinetry with the technology from a Klipsch Stadium.